-Table 4 - Static GPS Points
+Table 3 - Static GPS Vertical Accuracy Results

-Overall the calibrated lidar data products collected by both acquisition providers meet or exceed the requirements set out in the Statement of Work.
-The quality control requirements of acquisition providers (Axis and ASI) quality management program were adhered to throughout the acquisition stage for this project to ensure product quality.
+Overall the calibrated lidar data products collected by acquisition provider meets or exceeds the requirements set out in the Statement of Work.
+The quality control requirements of acquisition provider (LEG) quality management program were adhered to throughout the acquisition stage for this project to ensure product quality.

-The tables below outline the swath deliverable requirements for this project, adhered to by our acquisition providers.
+The tables below outline the deliverable requirements for this project and the tested positional accuracy.

-Swath Lidar Formatting
+Swath Lidar Formatting Parameter Parameter Requirement Overlap and Withheld Points Withheld and Overlap Bits required Pass Coordinate Reference System LAS files should have the projection/datum defined.
+Pass Spatial Reference Information Variable Length Record should be in Well Known Text (WKT) format Pass Point Data Format Should be format 6 Pass Global Encoder Bit Should be 17 for Adjusted GPS Time Pass System ID Should be recorded in the LAS header for determination of processing system Pass Major Version Should be 1 (for LAS 1.4) Pass Minor Version Should be 4 (for LAS 1.4) Pass Classes Swath Data should be classified to Class o Pass Time Stamp Should be documented and meet the project requirement for Adjusted GPS Time Pass

-Parameter Requirement Pass/Fail Overlap and Withheld Points Withheld and Overlap Bits required Pass Coordinate Reference System LAS files should have the projection/datum defined.
-Pass Spatial Reference Information Variable Length Record should be in Well Known Text (WKT) format Pass Point Data Format Should be format 6 Pass Global Encoder Bit Should be 17 for Adjusted GPS Time Pass System ID Should be recorded in the LAS header for determination of processing system Pass Major Version Should be 1 (for LAS 1.4) Pass Minor Version Should be 4 (for LAS 1.4) Pass Classes Swath Data should be classified to Class o Pass Time Stamp Should be documented and meet the project requirement for Adjusted GPS Time Pass Multiple Returns The sensor shall be able to collect multiple returns per pulse and the return numbers are recorded Pass Intensity 16 bit intensity values are recorded for each pulse Pass
+Multiple Returns The sensor shall be able to collect multiple returns per pulse and the return numbers are recorded Pass Intensity 16 bit intensity values are recorded for each pulse Pass